p1nkun1c0rns/awesomeness/README.md

 - [Bitwarden](https://bitwarden.com) - Open Source Password Management Solutions.
 - [Shodan](https://www.shodan.io/) - Shodan is the world's first search engine for Internet-connected devices.
 - [HashiCorp Vault](https://www.vaultproject.io/docs/auth/gcp.html) - Google Cloud Auth Method.
+- [httpx](https://github.com/projectdiscovery/httpx) - httpx is a fast and multi-purpose HTTP toolkit allow to run multiple probers using retryablehttp library, it is designed to maintain the result reliability with increased threads
+- [subfinder](https://github.com/projectdiscovery/subfinder) - Subfinder is a subdomain discovery tool that discovers valid subdomains for websites by using passive online sources
+- [naabu](https://github.com/projectdiscovery/naabu) - Naabu is a port scanning tool written in Go that allows you to enumerate valid ports for hosts in a fast and reliable manner.
+It is a really simple tool that does fast SYN/CONNECT scans on the host/list of hosts and lists all ports that return a reply.

 ## Networking